obsidianmd/obsidian-help/en/User interface/Workspace/Ribbon.md

 To hide certain actions, you can right click on empty space on the ribbon and uncheck certain actions to hide them.

 Ribbon layout will be remembered across sessions.
-It will get synchronized to other devices and mobile app if app settings, specifically the `workspace.json` file, is synchronized.
+It will get synced to other devices and mobile app if app settings, specifically the `workspace.json` file, is synced.